abid-mujtaba/haskell-cas/comments.md

 * With this in place we can now define ``^`` ourselves.

 **P.2** - We make a qualified import of Prelude which will allow us to access it by name and access its members using the ``.`` terminology.
 It will allow us to refer to the hidden/suppressed ``^`` as ``Prelude.^``.

+**P.3** - We import the stricter versions of foldl and foldl1 from the Data.List module since these are recommended to avoid stack overflows (in pattern matching).